Archer Taylor Preserve

 ******ATTENTION - IMPORTANT NOTE******

-We are pleased to announce that Archer Taylor Preserve is back open and ready for visitors with two hikes (July 12 & Aug.
-9) and two re-orientation meetings (July 27 & Aug.
-3).
+We are pleased to announce that Archer Taylor Preserve is back open and ready for visitors with hikes, re-orientation meetings and trails workdays.

 PLEASE NOTE: For those who have been on a LTNC guided hike or workday at Archer Taylor Preserve in previous years, a re-orientation meeting is required in order to return to visit the preserve outside of guided hikes and workdays, even if you have done so in the past.

 Thank you for your patience during our post-fire recovery efforts at ATP and we look forward to seeing you there.

 Preserve Access: In order to visit the Archer Taylor Preserve, you must first attend a Land Trust guided hike or volunteer work day.
 Please visit the hikes page to view the upcoming schedule.
 Once you have completed a specified event, you must contact caretakers Jaye Cook and Elizabeth Stevens at least 48 hours in advance to request permission to visit the Preserve on your own for noncommercial recreational use only.
 48-hour advance contact information is via phone at 707-254-0996 or email at ATPHiker@napalandtrust.org.
 Those individuals who seek access for commercial use or have not completed a specified event previously will not be granted permission.

 All preserves are closed to visitors during red flag warning and fire weather watch days as issued through the National Weather Service.
 Be sure to check the latest weather report prior to your visit.